 What Our Favorite 7 Projects From London Design Festival Reveal About Makers' "Next Big Thing"

-The British capital's design marathon might have just come to a close, but what do the myriad installations unveiled throughout it teach us about the aspirations currently redefining the future of this field?
+The British capital's design marathon might have just come to a close, but what do the installations unveiled teach us about the aspirations currently redefining the future of this field?
 Here are some predictions

-The 22nd edition of the London Design Festival has just left the British capital after nine days punctuated by striking installations, monumental public projects, and avant-garde showroom launches.
-And while the enthusiasm revolving around the event is destined to fizzle out in the coming hours, today is the perfect moment to look back at some of the projects we loved most from its expansive program to explore the significance they hold beyond their showcase run.
+The 22nd edition of the London Design Festival has just left the British capital after nine days punctuating the city with striking installations, monumental public projects, and avant-garde showroom launches.
+While enthusiasm around the event is bound to fizzle, there's no time like the present to look back at some of the projects we loved most from its expansive programming and explore the significance they hold beyond their showcase run.

-Whether casting new light on temporarily forgotten architectural styles, reinventing craftsmanship through a tech-led, contemporary lens, or stressing the influence that everyday objects play in our lives, each of the seven design exhibitions mentioned below demonstrate how today's designers and makers are embracing their practice to connect the dots between the past, present, and future of design and humanity as a whole.
+From casting new light on temporarily forgotten architectural styles and reinventing craftsmanship through a tech-led, contemporary lens, to stressing the influence that everyday objects play in our lives, each of the seven design exhibitions below demonstrate how today's designers and makers are embracing their practice to connect the dots between the past, present, and future of design and humanity as a whole.
 How?
 Scroll to learn more.

 1. Putting Concept Front and Center

-Furniture drops, exhibition launches, and showroom activations very rarely reveal anything about the process that went into the making of specific design objects, which, instead, are traditionally presented in their finished form.
-Design studios Atelier Thirty Four, David Irwin, and SmithMatthias, the three founding members of LDF's group exhibition Proof of Concept, wanted to change that: "we came up with Proof of Concept to shine a light on the often-overlooked stages of the design process — those moments of innovation that face real challenges, from limited funding to finding support from larger manufacturers," they tell me.
+Furniture drops, exhibition launches, and showroom activations rarely reveal anything about the process that went into making specific design objects.
+Instead, they are traditionally presented in their finished form.
+Design studios Atelier Thirty Four, David Irwin, and SmithMatthias, the three founding members of LDF's group exhibition Proof of Concept, wanted to change that.
+"We came up with Proof of Concept to shine a light on the often-overlooked stages of the design process — those moments of innovation that face real challenges, from limited funding to finding support from larger manufacturers," they tell me.
 Offering people a rare glimpse at the thoughtful and considered work that goes into bringing an idea to life, the showcase "is a celebration of the ingenuity and perseverance of designers across disciplines".

 Bringing together furniture, product design, ceramics, textiles, and architectural projects by ten emerging designers and studios, Proof of Concept guided visitors through "the journey behind every creation, whether it made it to market or not," add the co-founders.
 Here, sketches, models, prototypes, tests, and development artifacts were spotlighted within the warmly lit atmosphere of Shoreditch Design Triangle's 83 Rivington Street along with the end result, inviting viewers to engage with the history of each item from start to finish.